Connectslide121/password-input-component/README.md

 ## Props

-The following props can be passed to the PasswordInput component to customize its behavior:
+The following props can be passed to the Password Input Component to customize its behavior:

 - **`inputName`**: The `name` property of the input element. **Default: "password"**.